virgili0/Virgilio/content/README.md

 As you can imagine it’s not easy to intercept all these different needs, so our solution ended up in a hierarchical structure which distinguish the content based on different levels of *abstraction*.

-To do this, we got our inspiration from Dante’s amazing masterpiece [“La Divina Commedia”](https://en.wikipedia.org/wiki/Divina_Commedia), written in over 20 years of work and published for the first time in 1323 AD.
+To do this, we got our inspiration from Dante’s amazing masterpiece [*La Divina Commedia*](https://en.wikipedia.org/wiki/Divina_Commedia), written in over 20 years of work and published for the first time in 1323 AD.

 Dante's journey wouldn’t have been possible without his companion and guide, Virgilio, a roman famous poet (70 a.c.) who inspired generations of artists since the Roman hegemony in Europe.